vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 <details><summary>English</summary>

-Among these two, the upāya or means of attainment is to be considered as indicated in Tirumantra in the word namas or namo and in the part ayana (resting place). in Nārāyanāya ; in Dvayam in the first part and in the Carama śloka in the first half.
+Among these two,
+the upāya or means of attainment
+is to be considered as indicated in Tirumantra
+in the word namas or namo
+and in the part ayana (resting place) in Nārāyanāya ;
+in Dvayam - in the first part,
+and in the Carama śloka in the first half.
 </details>

 <details><summary>Español</summary>

-Among these two, the upāya or means of attainment is to be considered as indicated in Tirumantra in the word namas or namo and in the part ayana (resting place). in Nārāyanāya ; in Dvayam in the first part and in the Carama śloka in the first half.
+Entre estos dos,
+el upāya o los medios de logro
+debe considerarse como se indica en Tirumantra
+en la palabra namas o namo
+y en la parte Ayana (lugar de descanso) en Nārāyanāya;
+En Dvayam - en la primera parte,
+y en el Carama Śloka en la primera mitad.
 </details>